AG500/Metaheuristic-project/README.md

 Hello,

-This project has for goal to find optimisation solutions to the different problems of the exam.
+This project has for objective to find optimisation solutions to the different problems of the exam.
 As it has been asked there is a file for each problem and this readme will describe the criteria used to choose the algorithms and their parameters.

 To do this project, i have chose the "JMetalPy v 1.5.5" package.
 To spare time i decided to use only this package so i could master it more easily.
 The only exception being for TSP where i also used Py2Opt package.